 - Add cashews to a blender along with the tomatoes, garlic and ginger.
 Set aside for a moment.2 tomatoes, 6 cloves garlic, 1 inch ginger

 - Melt the butter in a large pan, then add sliced onions until browned – this will take around 10 minutes.
-Optionally, remove some onions to use as a garnish.2 tbsp vegan butter, 1 large onion
+Optionally, remove some onions to use as a garnish.2 tablespoon vegan butter, 1 large onion

 - Pop in the whole spices, that’s the cardamom, cloves, bay leaves and cinnamon stick.4 cardamom, 3 cloves, 2 bay leaf, Cinnamon stick